3.5. Loading metadata from XML file

 - Adding virtual tables and fields.

-To build an XML file, you may:
+To build an XML file, you can do the following:

 - Use the standalone Metadata Editor tool at http://www.activequerybuilder.com/files/metadata_editor.zip